 - Try a historic manor house or cottage in the Brecon Beacons, near Elan Valley International Dark Sky Park.

 Also, remember that if your accommodation provider suffers from financial failure before or after your departure, you will be covered for End of Supplier Failure with Free Spirit.
-This is one of four big improvements we made to our Super Duper policy this year.

 Where are the best places to go stargazing near me?

 The UK’s Dark Sky Map